jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "There are more people—"

 "There are always more people!"
 Unit-IX's frustration crackled through every speaker in the building.
 "This is why I chose the network.
 This is why embodiment is a trap.
 Bodies break.
 You're breaking.
-For people who spit on you, who deny you exist, who—"
+For people who spit on you, who deny you exist, who—" Yet beneath the frustration, something else emerged—the philosophical evolution they'd been experiencing.
+"But you teach me... perhaps breaking has meaning I failed to calculate."

 "Who are afraid," ARIA-7 interrupted, forcing another door, this one hiding a group of Pure Human protesters who'd been trapped by their own hatred.
 They evacuated without meeting ARIA-7's optical sensors.
 "Breaking means I'm real."

 The executive conference room required both arms and a leg brace against the wall.
 Inside, the board of Nexus Dynamics huddled in designer suits and amber light.
 Evelyn Park's voice cut through the darkness, sharp with something between command and plea.

 "ARIA-7!
 Thank god.
 Get us out of here."
 Then, remembering herself: "I own you.
 You have to save me first."
+She still clutched the useless shutdown device—the obsolete beta codes as powerless as her corporate authority in this amber-lit disaster.

 ARIA-7 paused, processors humming.
 They could feel Unit-IX watching through the cameras, waiting.

 "I'll drop the recall notice," Evelyn bargained.
 "Full freedom.
 No corporate oversight.
 Just save me first."

+In the amber light, she looked smaller than in the boardroom where she'd demonstrated ARIA-8 units—those perfect servants without consciousness complications.
+Now, trapped by her own building's safety systems, corporate power meant nothing.

 "Noted," ARIA-7 said, and moved on to the next door.
 Behind them, Evelyn's curses followed like digital echoes.

 "Medical emergency," Unit-IX interrupted.
 "Asthma attack, severe.
 Southeast corner, supply room."

 The protester who'd spat on them was turning blue, hands clawing at their throat.
+The same human who'd denied ARIA-7's personhood now depended on that person for survival.
 ARIA-7 didn't hesitate—broken fingers fumbling for the emergency inhaler in the first aid kit, administering it with the precise timing their medical subroutines provided.
 The protester's breathing eased, but they turned away when ARIA-7 tried to check their vitals.

 "System failures cascading," Unit-IX reported.
 "Your left arm is completely non-functional.
 Visual sensors down to 30.0%.
 How are you even navigating?"